 For variety, my next cavalry regiment will be something different, and will be shown here in due course.

-And, onto Light Infantry, The Garde Jaeger:
+Light Infantry, The Garde Jaeger:

 Above: The Garde Jaeger, Light Infantry company.